Wal-Mart inks deal for first L.A. Neighborhood Market

-LOS ANGELES (Reuters) - Wal-Mart Stores Inc has signed a deal for its first Neighborhood Market grocery store in Los Angeles, the world’s biggest retailer said on Friday.
+LOS ANGELES, Feb 24 (Reuters) - Wal-Mart Stores Inc has signed a deal for its first Neighborhood Market grocery store in Los Angeles, the world’s biggest retailer said on Friday.

 The store will compete with traditional grocery chains, such as those owned by Kroger Co and Safeway Inc, intensifying pressure in what already is one of the nation’s most competitive markets for food sales.